stalniy/bdd-lazy-var/README.md

 * `sharedExamplesFor` - defines a set of reusable tests.
 When you call this function, it just stores your tests
 * `includeExamplesFor` - runs previously defined examples in current context (i.e., in current `describe`)
 * `itBehavesLike` - runs defined examples in nested context (i.e., in nested `describe`)

+`sharedExamplesFor` defines shared examples in the scope of the currently defining suite.
+If you call this function outside `describe` (or `context`) it defines shared examples globally.

 **WARNING**: files containing shared examples must be loaded before the files that use them.